Nihilantropy/committy/docs/COMMIT_CONVENTION.md

 # Commit Message Convention

-This document outlines the commit message format and best practices adopted by AutoCommit for generating high-quality, consistent commit messages.
+This document outlines the commit message format and best practices adopted by Committy for generating high-quality, consistent commit messages.

 ## 1. Conventional Commits Specification

-AutoCommit follows the [Conventional Commits](https://www.conventionalcommits.org/) specification, a lightweight convention built on top of commit messages.
+Committy follows the [Conventional Commits](https://www.conventionalcommits.org/) specification, a lightweight convention built on top of commit messages.
 This specification provides a set of rules for creating an explicit commit history that makes automated tools more effective and helps with automated versioning and changelog generation.

 ### 1.1 Basic Structure